benrutter/dogs_vs_cats/README.md

 # Dogs vs Cats 🐶🐱

 Model to detect binary categories of similar images.
+It's designed to train relatively quicky (at least for a neural-network model) without large hardware requirements.
 Used on Kaggle's Dog/Kat competition dataset with ~80% accuracy.

 This repo can be used for any similar problem if set up with: